lzubiaur/texpoly/README.md

 Texture polygon (texpoly)
 =========================

-This is a cocos2d-x project part of a short turorial on texture and polygon triangulation with cocos2d-x and box2d.
-The tutorial is available at http://www.pix2d.com/
+Texpoly is a cocos2d-x project part of a short turorial on texture and polygon triangulation with cocos2d-x and box2d.
+The tutorial is available at http://www.pix2d.com/.
+A video capture is also available  (https://www.youtube.com/watch?v=hmXwtyvJk_c)

 ## Description